kylepw/panner/README.rst

 -----------------------
 .. _values:

-- Acquire client ID/secret values from services that you will use (one or more): Meetup_, Reddit_, Spotify_, and/or Twitter_.
+- Before running this app, you must acquire client ID/secret values from services that you will use (one or more): Meetup_, Reddit_, Spotify_, and/or Twitter_.
 Use ``http://127.0.0.1:8000`` as the callback URI.

 Run (with Docker)
 -----------------